stronnag/mwptools/docs/manual/docs/mwp-area-planner.md

 * **RTH** (mission parameter).
 Whether to set RTH on the final generated WP.
 * **Leg Speed** (mission parameter).

+!!! note "Legacy Images"
+	There are some older images in the samples below without the AMSL button.

 ### Control Buttons

 The tool is controlled by the three buttons at the bottom of the window.